 Amaro

-The Italian word for “bitter” is amaro, which is totally suiting for this drink.
-Amaro has a bitter-sweet, almost syrupy-like flavor and consistency.
+The Italian word for “bitter” is amaro, which is suitable for this drink.

-Honestly, it feels as though “anything goes” with this Italian alcohol.
-Regardless, they all have one thing in common, people love them and use them throughout drinks in Italy.
+Regardless, they all have one thing in common: people love them and use them throughout drinks in Italy.

 Vermouth

-In the most simple of forms, vermouth is a fortified and aromatized wine.
 Traditionally, vermouth is wine spiked with brandy and infused with herbs, spices, and a sweetener.

 While vermouth was originally marketed for medicinal purposes, it quickly gained popularity as an aperitif and a great addition to cocktails.